May 2026 · Software comparison · 9 min read

 "What about my office staff who'd hate switching?"

-Real talk — if your office staff is heavily trained on JobNimbus or Buildertrend and they're efficient with it, the cost of switching might exceed the savings.
+Real talk , if your office staff is heavily trained on JobNimbus or Buildertrend and they're efficient with it, the cost of switching might exceed the savings.
 The break-even depends on how much you're saving per month.
-At $510/mo (Buildertrend savings), switching pays for itself in retraining cost within 3-6 months.
-At $40-160/mo (Jobber/HCP savings) you need to factor that in more carefully.
+If you're paying several hundred dollars a month for Buildertrend, switching to a $89/mo tool typically pays for itself in retraining cost within 3-6 months.
+If your current bill is closer to $100-200 (Jobber/HCP territory) you need to factor that in more carefully.

 "Is Workhand going to still be around in 5 years?"

 Honest answer: we hope so, and we're profitable on a per-customer basis from day one (no growth-at-all-costs investor pressure), but we're a small company.
 JobNimbus and Buildertrend have 10+ year track records.
 If you can't tolerate platform risk, that's a legitimate reason to stay with the bigger names.
-If you can — and most small contractors can, because their data is portable — give us a try.
+If you can, and most contractors can, because their data is portable, give us a try.

 "Why would I trust a 'we' that's clearly biased?"